-Figure 58 Zero Chamber
+Figure 56 Zero Chamber

-If necessary the zero point of an AS-active-probe may be checked and adjusted with the help of a zero chamber.
+With the help of a zero chamber you can check the zero-field and compensate it, if necessary.
 Therefor the AS-probe is feed into the zero chamber.
 Now one can assume that the magnetic field is sufficient shielded.
 With the "zero" key of the Teslameter FM 302 (see section 6.3.1.7 Key "zero" - Offset Compensation) the display may set to zero in the most sensitive range.